 One drawback to using laminate flooring in your bathroom?
 The material is easily susceptible to water damage, which can cause planks to swell or buckle.
 Many contractors caution against installing laminate bathroom floors, or using them in other areas that can be prone to moisture, like kitchens and mudrooms.

-While it is not an ideal choice for heat conduction, some vinyl floors such as sheet vinyl, tile vinyl, and luxury vinyl plank with higher quality rigid core can now be safely used with underfloor heating with a temperature limit the material has been certified to work with.
-The heat may discolor poor quality vinyl flooring or emit a foul chemical odor.
+While it is not an ideal choice for heat conduction, some vinyl floors such as sheet vinyl, tile vinyl, and luxury vinyl planks with higher quality rigid core can now be safely used with underfloor heating.
+Always check the specifications for your vinyl flooring to make sure it is approved for the heat rating.
+The heat may discolor poor quality vinyl or emit a foul chemical odor.

 With vinyl floors, the surface temperature should not exceed 85°F in order to maintain the integrity of the material and to ensure effective performance of the system.
 Because of the limiting heat output and how quickly the flooring material losses heat, this hinders its use in high heat loss areas.

 Things to consider when choosing the right flooring for radiant heat system